zero1337/tuish/README.md

 Using OpenAI, export OPENAI_API_KEY -- need to do Ollama

-install tmux, jq, and curl
+Install tmux, jq, and curl

+Don't forget to chmod +x the files

 To swtich to the chat pane:
 cttl + b + :